 Industry & Co, 41 A/B Drury Street, Dublin 2

 Arran St. East

 Arran Street East ceramic studio specialises in handcrafted kitchenware and beautifully finished hand-thrown homeware.
-Their collection includes egg cups, mugs, plant pots, plates and soap dishes, available in a selection of natural colours inspired by produce from the neighbouring fruit and vegetable market – think delicate shades of cabbage, potato, parsnip, lemon, pomegranate and pink grapefruit.
+Their collection includes egg cups, mugs, plant pots, plates and soap dishes, available in a selection of natural colours inspired by produce from the neighbouring fruit and vegetable market – think delicate shades of cabbage, potato, parsnip, lemon, pomegranate and pink grapefruit, visit their website.
 Well worth the investment.

 Also in the D7 area, Stoneybatter’s Moo Market is quite the gem, filled with Irish designed greeting cards and prints, ceramics and textiles, all sourced and hand-picked by owner Aisling Moran.
 There’s top-notch coffee on offer too from Dublin-based roastery Upside.

 For more tips on gift and homeware finds in Dublin check out The HUNT Guide to Dublin, out now.